pipelinedave/choremane/AUTH_README.md

 2. Edit the VS Code task to remove the `USE_MOCK_AUTH=true` environment variable
 3. Restart the backend server

+### Updates (May 9, 2025)

+The mock authentication system has been improved to handle the login flow more reliably:

+1. Instead of relying on server-side sessions to store the redirect URI:
+   - The redirect URI is now passed as a query parameter to the login page
+   - The login page includes the redirect URI as a hidden form field
+   - The callback handler retrieves the redirect URI from the form data

+2. More detailed logging has been added to assist with troubleshooting:
+   - Login initiation is logged with the redirect URI
+   - Form submission details are logged
+   - Redirect destination is logged

 ## Testing

 1. Local development:

    ```bash
    # Terminal 1: Run backend
    cd /home/dave/src/choremane/backend